TLC (Latin American TV channel)

 TLC is a television channel broadcasting to several countries in Latin America.
-It was originally known as Discovery Travel & Adventure Channel and featured more adventure-related programmes.
+It was originally known as Discovery Travel & Adventure Channel and featured more adventure-related programs.
 On February 1, 2005, the channel changed its name to Discovery Travel & Living and changed to lifestyle programming about travel, food, design, architecture and luxury.
-On November 1, 2011, it was relaunched as "TLC: Travel & Living Channel" as part of the international roll-out of the TLC brand and the premiere of additional programming.
+On November 1, 2011, it was relaunched as "TLC: Travel & Living Channel" as part of the international roll-out of the American counterpart, brand and the premiere of additional programming.
 In late 2012, "Travel & Living Channel" was dropped from the channel's name and replaced with the Discovery logo on the channel's logo.